jmulet/piworld-ts-server/README.md

 - etc...

 ### Installation:
+- Install mysql5.7 or later, (json type required)

-- Install de latest versions of nodejs and npm
+- Install the latest versions of nodejs and npm
 - Install latest typescript compiler
 - Clone this repository in your computer
 - Install dependencies: npm install